 - It’s not just lilies that can be toxic to our dogs and cats: daffodils, amaryllis, hyacinth, tulips, bluebells, foxgloves, crocus and rhododendrons are also poisonous.
 Not all parts of the plants may be toxic, but take care to notice if your dog eats any plants when you’re out and about on Spring walks together.

-- That colourful, shredded paper grass may look like harmless fun, but if ingested, it can cause digestive issues or even blockages in your pet's intestines.
+- That colourful, shredded paper grass used for decorating Easter baskets and bonnets may look like harmless fun, but if ingested, it can cause digestive issues or even blockages in your pet's intestines.

 - Choose safer alternatives like hay or straw or skip the grass altogether to avoid an unplanned visit to the vet.